dberger2/project1.github.io/README.md

 ## 3.3 Adding levels to Two Columns

-Two of the columns returned true/false values, so changing those to names that were easier to understand the context was done in this step.
+Two of the columns returned true/false values, so this codes adds levels and changes those elements to names that were easier to understand the context of what was being communicated.
 This enabled a better understanding of the visualizations further down in the project.

 ``` r
 asteroiddata2$potentially_hazardous <- as.factor(asteroiddata2$potentially_hazardous)